Questions?

 Which products do I need to seal a door?

 Each door requires at least one product to seal the sides and top and another product to seal the bottom.
 The number of products required will vary depending on the type of door, the expected performance of the door, and personal preference for installation.
-For the sides and top, you will need the PDS Rubber, PDS Light, PDS Heavy, or a combination of the PDS Rubber with the PDS Light or PDS Heavy.
+For the sides and top, you will need the PDS Rubber, PDS Light, or a combination of the PDS Rubber with the PDS Light.
 For the bottom, you will need a PDS Threshold, Automatic Door Bottom, or a combination of the two.

 How do I know which products are right ?